nikhil-m-v/Self-Assessment-Report-Generator-for-NBA-Accreditation/README.md

 # Self-Assessment-Report-Generator-for-NBA-Accreditation

-A software that could be useful for freshers to analyze the quality of their resumes and make necessary corrections
+A web application that can generate Self Assessment Report for NBA Accreditation

 # Output-Screenshots